 Allow the microplate to reach room temperature (about 1 hr) before opening the container.
-Check that the desiccant is not turned to dark green, indicating a defect of conservation.
+Check that the desiccant has not turned dark green, indicating a defect in storing.

-In this case call Dia Pro's customer service.
+In this case, call Dia.
+Pro's customer service.

-Unused strips have to be placed back into the aluminium pouch, in presence of desiccant supplied, firmly zipped and stored at +2°..8°C. When opened the first time, residual strips are stable till the indicator of humidity inside the desiccant bag turns from yellow to green.
+Unused strips have to be placed back into the aluminum pouch, with the desiccant supplied, firmly zipped and stored at $+2^{\circ}..8^{\circ}C$.

+After first opening, remaining strips are stable until the humidity indicator inside the desiccant bag turns from yellow to green.